isomerpages/moe-sst/index.md

 title: School of Science and Technology, Singapore
 description: |-
   School of Science and Technology, Singapore
-  Shaping passionate innovators, The SST Way.
+  Shaping passionate innovators, The SST Way
 image: /images/School_of_Science_and_Technology,_Singapore_logo.png
 permalink: /
 notification: ""